 The importance of the bass guitar in adding texture and character to any song is universally accepted and the role of the bass guitarist in many styles of music is unquestioned.
 For a bass player to fulfill this role, he needs to know the bass guitar notes on the neck of his instrument.

-This guide covers bass guitar notes for beginners and applies to both the 4 string acoustic and electric bass guitar, but not an regular guitar or any variations of the bass.
+This guide covers the notes for a bass guitar and applies to both the standard acoustic and electric bass guitar, but not an regular guitar or any variations of the bass.

 5 Steps to Learning Bass Guitar Notes

 Just like the traditional electric guitar, while learning to play the bass, one must pay attention to learning the notes on the fretboard.
 Without learning and memorizing the locations of the notes on the bass neck, you will not be able to master the art of speed playing or improvization.

-This is not one of the funnest bass guitar lessons, but learning the notes on the four strings need not be a frustrating process.
+This is not one of the most exciting bass guitar lessons, but learning the notes on the four strings need not be a frustrating process.
 Here is a training outline that you can follow to ensure that you are learning the notes effectively and fast.
 The routine itself is flexible and thus you can tweak it according to your personal pace.

-Recognizing the location of the notes on the guitar neck might seem like a fairly simple task, and (somewhat) simple memorization.
+Recognizing the location of the notes on the bass might seem like a fairly simple task, and (somewhat) simple memorization.
 Making your fingers learn their locations so that you can recall them instinctively is not so easy.
 This will require committed practice and time.
 Be honest with your practice routine and you will be play bass guitar like a pro in no time.

 Step One: Start By Learning the Open String Notes